dylanwolf/ttrpg-tools/README.md

 ### Character Builder Steps

-There are X types of generic character builder steps that can be configured in a character builder process.
+There are several types of generic character builder steps that can be configured in a character builder process.
 (You can also define custom steps for a process, such as the spell selector in the Ryuutama PC builder.)

 Builders typically have a set of required configuration in the constructor, as well as fluent functions off the object for adding optional configuration.